philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

 14. Add **Actual Start** and **Actual End** fields to the view.

-    > **Note:** Since we no longer filter on the view status, we will get all today's visits including completed ones.
+    **Note:** Since we no longer filter on the view status, we will see all today's visits including completed ones.
 These fields will help to differentiate completed visits and visits in progress.

 15. Click on the **dropdown arrow** by the Save button (be careful not to press the button itself) and select **Save As**.